karlbennett/scratch-maven-react/README.md

 The tests are run with Karma which has also been configured to carry out code coverage analyses.
-Additional configuration has been added to allow Karma to support the [Enzyme](https://github.com/airbnb/enzyme) test library which is used the test the React components.
+Additional configuration has been added to allow Karma to support the [Enzyme](https://github.com/airbnb/enzyme) test library which is used the test to React components.